randylubin/blog-randylubin/_posts/2021-02-08-prerendering-vue-for-story-synth-unfurls.md

 ## Next Steps

 Now that I have the basic unfurl working, I'll go back and make sure it works for all of my existing games and demos.
-After that, I'll ask other folks if they want unfurls for their games and start adding their game URLs to my prerender list.
+If you've made a game on Story Synth and want an unfurl for it – let me know and I'll add one.

 My hope is that these unfurls make Story Synth even easier to use and share!